jameslovallo/ardi/demos/fullpage.md

 ## Demo

 > This is an iframe.
-Hovering it will prevent the page from scrolling.
+Hovering or touching it will prevent the page from scrolling.

 <iframe src="/assets/fullpage.html" style="height: 400px; width: 100%; border: 0;"></iframe>